 4. Download the software from Apple's support website

 If you're having problems downloading the update via the Mac App Store, you can use Apple's website instead.
-For example, you can find the macOS Sierra 10.12.4 update here.
+For example, you can find the latest macOS updates here.
 To find any software update on the site, just search for it.

 How do you know if an update has stalled?